-Tammy’s career began in 1989 working at a Residential Treatment Center for girls where she found a passion for helping teens make changes that last a lifetime.
-In 1996 she moved to Arizona where she was integral team member in founding and opening her first successful Therapeutic Boarding School.
+Tammy’s professional career began in 1989 working at a Residential Treatment Center for girls where she found a passion for helping teens make changes that last a lifetime.
+In 1996 she moved to Arizona where she was an integral team member in founding and opening her first successful Therapeutic Boarding School.
 She did her undergraduate work at Brigham Young University and Southern Utah University and received an Associate Degree from Dixie College.

-Then in 1998 she realized her own dream by founding a nationally recognized Girls Therapeutic Boarding School in Lake Montezuma, Arizona.
+In 1998 Tammy realized her own dream by founding a nationally recognized Girls Therapeutic Boarding School in Lake Montezuma, Arizona.
 She is also one of the founding members of Sedona Sky Academy and Ashcreek Academy.

 Tammy has served as a member of the school board for the local private school her girls attended.
 She is the proud mother of two beautiful daughters.
 Nothing motivates Tammy more than being a part of young people turning their lives around and helping families reunite and heal.

 Janette obtained her bachelor’s degree in behavioral science with an emphasis in psychology from Utah Valley University and continued to earn her master’s degree in school counseling from the University of Phoenix.
 Janette has almost two decades in experience from working in residential and educational settings as a direct-care staff, live-in group home manager, residential supervisor, program director, teacher, and a school counselor.